-A recent paper in the Nutrition Research Review has re-evaluated the effect that foods can have on our mood.
-Tryptophan is an amino acid (the building block for protein) and helps to produce serotonin a 'feel good hormone'.
+There is much research to suggest that our food choices can have an effect on our mood.
+Tryptophan is an amino acid (the building block for protein) and helps to produce serotonin – a 'feel good hormone'.
 It's important that we have enough tryptophan to produce sufficient amounts of this 'feel good hormone' – which also plays a role in signalling to our brain when we are full.
 Foods that contain tryptophan include chicken, soyabeans, cereals, tuna, nuts and bananas.

 However, as with all things science, it may not be quite as simple as eating lots of foods that are high in this magical compound tryptophan.
-Excessive amounts of tryptophan can actually have a detrimental effect on out mood – so yet again it's all about balance!
-Think about ways you could make a few changes to your diet to get the right levels of Tryptophan.
+Excessive amounts of tryptophan can actually have a detrimental effect on our mood – so yet again it's all about balance!
+Think about ways you could make a few changes to your diet to get the right levels of tryptophan.

-We all know that eating 5-a-day will improve our health, but did you also know that eating fruit and vegetables can help to improve our mood?
-Recent research from the University of Otago, Christchurch, found healthy young men that ate two kiwi fruits a day experienced a significantly improved mood.
+We all know that getting our 5-a-day will be beneficial to our health, but did you also know that eating fruit and vegetables can help to improve our mood?
+Research from the University of Otago, Christchurch, found healthy young men that ate two kiwi fruits a day experienced a significantly improved mood.
 It is thought that this is due to the high levels of vitamin C in kiwi fruits.
 Although this study was conducted with a small sample size, the results add up as early symptoms of vitamin C deficiency include fatigue, depression and irritability – therefore eating more vitamin C may help to alleviate these symptoms.

 Need additional motivation to persevere with your New Year's resolution to get fit?
 When we exercise, we release endorphins.
 These help to control our emotions and are responsible for the 'feel good feeling' we have after exercise.
 So not only does exercising help you to look good, you'll also get an extra spring in your step too.